justinjfu/dynamic_mjc/README.md

 # dynamic_mjc
-A library for programatically building MuJoCo XML files
+A small library for programatically building MuJoCo XML files

+See example_gym_env.py and example_models.py for examples.